puppeteer/puppeteer/docs/api.md

 #### serviceWorker.target()
 - returns: <[Target]>

-Get the target this ServiceWorker was created from.
+Get the target this service worker was created from.

 #### serviceWorker.url()
 - returns: <[string]>